-If the answer is yes, or where the prime/subcontractor is unable to certify any of the statements in the above certifications, such prime/subcontractor shall attach an explanation (i.e. date, background,
+If the answer is yes, or where the prime/subcontractor is unable to certify any of the statements in the above certifications, such prime/subcontractor shall attach an explanation (i.e. date, background, resolution) with this form.

-Note: Failure to provide this form at the time of Bid/Proposal will not result in a finding of a non-responsive
+Note: Failure to provide this form at the time of Bid/Proposal will not result in a finding of a non-responsive bid/proposal.
+Submittal of this form for The Prime Contractor and all Subcontractors is required for a Proposer to be deemed "Responsible."
+MTS encourages Proposers to complete and submit all forms at the time of bid/proposal.